kirzas/MinecraftGoblinsMod/README.md

 Minecraft mod with goblins

 # Start working on the pack
-With assuption you do that aon a windoes device.
+With assuption you do that aon a Windows device.
+You need PowerShell 7 to use build scripts.

 Create test world, default name for it is TestWorld.
 You will need to rename world folder to TestWorld as well.